-The requirements for digitally signing and making certifications for an Electronic Conveyancing
+The requirements for digitally signing and making certifications for an Electronic Conveyancing Document are contained in the Participation Rules (Queensland).

 An instrument of transfer that is an Electronic Conveyancing Document (an eConveyancing transfer) must be lodged through an Electronic Lodgment Network and be in the form approved by the Registrar under the Electronic Conveyancing National Law (Queensland).
 The eConveyancing transfer must be digitally signed by or for the transferee/s and transferor/s as required by the approved form and Participation Rules.